UtkarshDpk/tree-forest/README.md

 ## classifier-evaluation
 explores methods for evaluation BEFORE and AFTER building a model.
 Evaluation of data and evaluation of model performance are key to any successful Machine Learning implementation.

+## Loan Default Classifier
+We compare performance of Decision Tree with other classifiers - K-Nearest Neighbour, Logistic Regression and Support Vector Machines by measuring accuracy in each case to predict default on the given loan.